 - Getting fired

-- Unresolved relational conflicts
+- Unresolved relational conflict

-- Financial or legal difficulties
+- Financial or legal trouble

 Trauma is our response to danger and threats, real or perceived.
 Even if you were completely safe from the trauma you witnessed, your body may still have reacted to a perceived threat.